spec-first/connexion/docs/cli.rst

 Command-Line Interface
 ======================
-For convenience Connexion provides a command-line interface (CLI).
-This interface aims to be a starting point in developing or testing OpenAPI specifications with Connexion.
+For convenience Específico provides a command-line interface (CLI).
+This interface aims to be a starting point in developing or testing OpenAPI specifications with Específico.

 The available commands are:

-- ``connexion run``
+- ``especifico run``

 All commands can run with -h or --help to list more information.

 Running an OpenAPI specification
 --------------------------------

-The subcommand ``run`` of Connexion's CLI makes it easy to run OpenAPI specifications directly even before any operation handler function gets implemented.
-This allows you to verify and inspect how your API will work with Connexion.
+The subcommand ``run`` of Específico's CLI makes it easy to run OpenAPI specifications directly even before any operation handler function gets implemented.
+This allows you to verify and inspect how your API will work with Específico.

 To run your specification, execute in your shell:

 .. code-block:: bash

-     $ connexion run your_api.yaml --stub --debug
+     $ especifico run your_api.yaml --stub --debug

-This command will tell Connexion to run the ``your_api.yaml`` specification file attaching a stub operation (``--stub``) to the unavailable operations/functions of your API and in debug mode (``--debug``).
+This command will tell Específico to run the ``your_api.yaml`` specification file attaching a stub operation (``--stub``) to the unavailable operations/functions of your API and in debug mode (``--debug``).